U.S. administers 225.6 million doses of COVID-19 vaccines -CDC

 The agency said 138,644,724 people had received at least one dose while 93,078,040 people had been fully vaccinated as of Saturday.

-The CDC tally includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , and Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6 a.m.
+The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech, and Johnson & Johnson’s one-shot vaccine as of 6 a.m.
 ET Saturday.

 A total of 7,789,075 vaccine doses have been administered in long-term care facilities, the agency said.